16 June 2017

-On 16 June, Heather will be giving a talk at ‘Who Runs the World: Girls, Leadership, and Celebrity Symposium’ at Senate House in London.
-Her talk will be called: ‘Nicki Minaj vs Beyoncé? feminism, un/happiness and celebrity‘.
+On 16 June, Heather spoke at ‘Who Runs the World: Girls, Leadership, and Celebrity Symposium’ .
+Her talk was called: ‘Nicki Minaj vs Beyoncé? feminism, un/happiness, celebrity‘.
 Below is a short outline:

 Happiness sits alongside success as a central life goal universally positioned as good.
 But happiness is not innocent.
 It structures young people’s imagined futures, defining some aspirations as ‘happy objects’ to be sought, notably motherhood and career fulfilment, and others as ‘unhappy objects’ to be avoided.
 In this talk, we’ll look at US performers Nicki Minaj and Beyoncé, exploring their media images, how young women see them, and their relationships to feminism and happiness